 2.2.
 Verification.
 Curve shall have the right to monitor use of the Hosted Programs by Client: (i) electronically at any time; or (ii) by on-site audit of Client’s use of the Hosted Programs not more than once per year upon reasonable advance, written notice to Client.
 Should Curve discover underpayments in the amounts owed it under the Agreement, Curve shall have the immediate right to invoice Client for such additional amounts owed it as appropriate.

-3.2.
-Access.
-Client shall designate user account names and passwords for the number of Providers stated in the Order Form(s) and for additional permitted non-Provider users associated with authorized Providers.
-In the event that Client designates user account names and passwords to Providers not stated in valid Order Form(s), Client agrees that by doing so, it shall incur additional subscription and Services fees at current Provider rates.
-Client is solely responsible for the confidentiality and use of account names and passwords.
-Curve will deem any communication, data transfer, or use of the Hosted Programs received under Client’s account names and passwords to be for Client’s benefit and use.
-Client agrees to notify Curve if account names or passwords are lost, stolen, or being used in an unauthorized manner, and to indemnify Curve for any losses, damages or expenses it incurs as a result of any unauthorized use of Client account names or passwords.
+3.2 Access.
+Client shall designate user account names and passwords (“Access Credentials”) for the number of Providers stated in the Order Form(s) and for additional permitted non-Provider users associated with authorized Providers.
+In the event that Client designates Access Credentials to Providers not stated in valid Order Form(s), Client agrees that by doing so, it shall incur additional subscription and Services fees at current Provider rates.
+Client is solely responsible for the confidentiality and use of the Access Credentials.
+Curve will deem any communication, data transfer, or use of the Hosted Programs received under Client’s Access Credentials to be for Client’s benefit and use.
+Client agrees to notify Curve if the Access Credentials are lost, stolen, or being used in an unauthorized manner, and to indemnify Curve for any losses, damages or expenses it incurs as a result of any unauthorized use of Client’s Access Credentials.
 Client represents and warrants that it has the rights to all Client Data, including the right to upload Client Data to the Host Server in connection with its authorized use of the Hosted Programs.
 Client agrees that the Client Data and its use do not infringe the rights of any third party and agrees to indemnify and holds Curve harmless from any third-party claims of infringement under the same terms and conditions set forth below for Curve’s infringement indemnity.

 Curve agrees to maintain the security of Client Data using industry-standard data security protocols, and other methods reasonably deemed to be adequate for secure business data and to comply with the provisions of Exhibit A the HIPAA Business Associate Agreement Addendum.
 Curve agrees to retain Client Data on a secure server and to maintain data recovery and data backup facilities in accordance with accepted industry practices.